mviereck/x11docker/README.md

 # Troubleshooting
 For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal.
  - x11docker shows warnings if something is insecure, missing or going wrong.
-   - Use option `--verbose` to see full logfile output.
+   - Use option `-v, --verbose` to see full logfile output.
      - Option `-D, --debug` gives a less verbose output.
      - You can find the latest dispatched logfile at `~/.cache/x11docker/x11docker.log`.
  - Some applications fail with fallback option `--hostdisplay`.
 Add `--clipboard` to disable some security restrictions.